Integrate Bump.sh with your workflow

-How to integrate your documentation deployment to your CI.
+How to integrate your documentation deployment to your Continuous Integration (CI) workflow.

-Here, we are presenting the process recommended to our customers, but feel free to adapt it to your own workflow/requirements.
+Here, we are presenting the process recommended to our users, but feel free to adapt it to your own workflow/requirements.

 With our Github Action, you can receive automatic API diff comments directly on your GitHub pull requests.
 With other source code management systems, you can use our CLI within your CI with the

 Once your branch has been merged into your main branch (generally the

-Here are examples for integrating Bump with the most commonly used CI products:
+Here are examples for integrating Bump.sh CLI with other commonly used CI products:

 - CircleCI : https://github.com/bump-sh/bump-ci-example/blob/master/.circleci/config.yml